 Ex t EN 60079-31 Explosive atmospheres.
 Equipment dust ignition protection by enclosure "t"

-Ex & Triangle En 60079-13, introduced in 2009 is a specific standard for dust using 'Protection by Enclosure' i.e. keep the dust out.
+En 60079-31, introduced in 2008 is a specific standard for dust using 'Protection by Enclosure' i.e. keep the dust out.

 Based on the principle, for Dust, that a good ingress protection rating, by definition, should be sufficient to prevent an explosive dust mix forming within the enclosure.
-The primary concern therefore is the temperature rise of the walls of that enclosure1.

 Split into 3 protection levels Ex ta, Ex tb and Ex tc for Categories 1D, 2D and 3D respectively.
 Ex ta is the only2 Category 1 protection method other than Ex ia.